mahdiafa/DNS-Failover-CloudNS-api/README.md

-Check the availabilty of website by ICMP and HTTP(S) to deactive unreachable record.
-This script check the A record that you entered in $3 argument to make sure your server with IP address ($1) is up and reachable. also you can leave $3 alone if you have to check A records of your domain without any subdomain name the server that you want to monitor must be pingable from where you run this script
+The script checks the availability of website by ICMP & HTTP(S), if ICMP result shows that the website is unreachable, then the script will check the availability of website by HTTP(S) port request.
+If both show that the website is down then “A record” will be deactivated on CloudNS by the script.
+So that there are 3 arguments in use, $1 is the website IP address, $2 is the domain name (sample.com) and finally $3 is the “A record” (www).
+However it is also an option to do not use “$3” (A record), it is up to you.
+Keep in mind that website must be pingable from the source where is executing the script.